 The APF is generally a Monday-Friday program with 10 to 12-hour days.
 During the third phase the fellows will rotate on the evening and night shifts as noted above.
 No vacation will be permitted during the first 16 weeks of the fellowship.
 After that, the fellows are allowed to take 4 weeks of vacation in one-week blocks (Mon-Friday).
 Vacation requests for the year are taken on the start date.
 Time off for major holidays cannot be guaranteed.

 Salary and Benefits

 We offer a competitive fellowship salary of $65,000 for the year.
 AP fellows are full faculty members at the University of Colorado and receive the same benefits package as that offered to other faculty members.
 This is a one-year fellowship with no guarantee of employment beyond the fellowship period.

-There are seven positions available each year with a rolling start date.
+There are three positions available each year and up to four fellows will be accepted for each start date.
 Please contact our office for information about the next available openings.